tomatparillume/saige/docs/README.md

     2.)
 Drag the generated bar graph images into your survey PowerPoint.

-=========== WEB APPLICATION IN A BROWSER ======================================= Download the project from github.com onto your machine:
-    - On your machine, on a command line, execute: git clone https://github.com/tomatparillume/saige.git
-    - This will download the github project into a saige/ directory

-The application must have access to a MySQL DB; see the spring.datasource.* parameters in saige/src/main/resources/application.properties file.
+=========== WEB APPLICATION IN A BROWSER ======================================= The application must have access to a MySQL DB; see the spring.datasource.* parameters in saige/src/main/resources/application.properties file.

 To start the application:
+    (1) Install Maven
-    In a terminal (command window), inside the saige/ directory, type:  mvn spring-boot:run ('mvn' runs a maven command; if you don't have maven installed, get help to install it!)
+    (2) On a command line, inside the saige/ directory, type:  mvn spring-boot:run

     OR

     In a Java IDE (e.g. NetBeans), run the ParillumeApplication.java class